pediapress/Collection/README.txt

 	 i.e. there's one link "Download as PDF".

+	*$wgCollectionHierarchyDelimiter (string or null)*
+	 If not null, treat wiki pages whose title contains the configured delimiter as subpages.

+         For example, to treat article [[Foo/Bar]] as subpage of article [[Foo]] set this variable to "/".
+This makes sense e.g. on wikibooks.org, but it's questionable on wikipedia.org (cf. [[AC/DC]]).

+	 The (only) effect is that the display title for subpages in collections is set to the title of the (deepest) subpage.
+For example, the title of article [[Foo/Bar]] will be displayed/rendered as "Bar".

+	 The defaul value is null, which means that no hierarchy is assumed.

   *$wgCollectionArticleNamespaces (array)*
    List of namespace numbers for pages which can be added to a collection.
    Category pages (NS_CATEGORY) are always an exception (all articles in a